betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ### Other things to keep in mind

-For those who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating the effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil, or witch hazel.
+For those who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, unfortunately there are not many studies or data indicating the effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil, or witch hazel.
+Most of the expert guidance is that these products are not sufficiently effective.
 During the current outbreak it may not be the best time to experiment.

 The guidance on person-to-person transmission of SARS-CoV-2 is definitive.
 It enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>